tx00-web-en/Learning-Material-And-Tasks/material/be-pp.md

    - Determine who will start as the driver and who will be the navigator.
 Remember to switch roles after each major step.

 2. **Clone the Sample Solution**:
    Instead of starting from scratch, we will start from the API from last week.
+You can either use the code that you wrote or this code.
+If using the sample solution:

    - Clone the tours API repository:
      ```bash